jgonsior/AngryProgrammers/README.md

 ## Get it running for the competition or on a development server (untested yet)
 1. Install gradle
-2. Run `gradle clean build uberjar` to build the jar file, then move it into main folder (automatization will follow)
+2. Run `gradle clean build uberjar` to build the jar file
 4. Execute `~/start.sh`

 <!--